jaredsohn/flix_plus/README.md

 3. Clone this project as openforge-greasemonkey-multi-script-compiler/_inputs/flix_plus and continue following the compiler instructions.

+###Contributing
+   Feel free to submit a pull request.
+Most code should follow [Google's Javascript coding standards](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) (with the exceptions of fade_rated.js, fade_watched.js, netflixnotes.js, queue_sorter.js, ratings.js, links.js, keyboard_shortcuts_info.js, expiring.js, and shortcuts_editor.js; some already conform to slightly-different styles while other files have barely been changed for Flix Plus).
+The code is linted with [Closure Linter](https://developers.google.com/closure/utilities/) with rules {131,110,220} excluded.

 ###Building
    See the openforge-greasemonkey-multi-script compiler documentation for build instructions.